 UNHRC 30/1 OP.
 5: “Recognizes the need for a process of accountability and reconciliation for the violations and abuses committed by the Liberation Tigers of Tamil Eelam, as highlighted in the report of the Office of the High Commissioner for Human Rights investigation on Sri Lanka.”

-Sri Lanka has made almost no progress towards holding individuals accountable for serious crimes committed during the armed conflict.
+Progress: Sri Lanka has made extremely limited progress towards holding individuals accountable for serious crimes committed during the armed conflict.

-Arrests and prosecutions have almost exclusively targeted members of the LTTE, largely through the use of the Prevention of Terrorism Act.
-As the Adayalaam Centre for Policy Research notes, “a piece of legislation dealing with ‘crimes of terrorism’ [i.e. the PTA] is inappropriate as the vehicle for an inquiry into violations of international humanitarian law.”
+Surviving members of the LTTE make up the vast majority of those formally charged or prosecuted since the end of the war, with most such cases being filed under the Prevention of Terrorism Act.
+As the Adayalaam Centre for Policy Research has noted, “a piece of legislation dealing with ‘crimes of terrorism’ [the PTA] is inappropriate as the vehicle for an inquiry into violations of international humanitarian law.”

-An independent judicial mechanism that could bring about accountability has not been established (see promise 10, below).
+An independent and judicial mechanism with international involvement that could bring about accountability has not been established (see promise 10, below).

 UNHRC 30/1 OP.
 6: ”Welcomes the recognition by the Government of Sri Lanka that accountability is essential to uphold the rule of law and to build confidence in the people of all communities of Sri Lanka in the justice system.”

-Prior to the October 2015 resolution, the government of Sri Lanka enacted a series of measures designed to bolster the rule of law and increase confidence in the justice system, including re-appointing the Chief Justice Shirani Bandaranayake (impeached by the former government in 2013 for political reasons) and enacting the 19th Amendment (designed to re-empower the independent commissions and judiciary).
-A particularly positive consequence of the latter has been the strengthening of the National Human Rights Commission, with one independent analysis conducted in 2017 concluding that its performance had “improved drastically” – despite ongoing attacks from senior politicians.
+Progress: Prior to the adoption of the 2015 resolution, the previous government enacted a series of measures designed to bolster the rule of law and increase confidence in the justice system, including enacting the 19th Amendment whose purpose was to re-empower the independent commissions and judiciary.
+A particularly positive consequence of the latter has been the strengthening of the National Human Rights Commission, with one independent analysis conducted in 2017 concluding that its performance had “improved drastically” despite ongoing attacks from senior politicians.
+However, the 19th Amendment is now under threat; President Gotabaya Rajapaksa has pledged to abolish it if he gains a two-thirds majority in forthcoming parliamentary elections, describing it is a “failure.”

 Sri Lanka’s judiciary faced a critical test during the 2018 coup attempt, when it became the final arbiter on the legality of President Sirisena’s dissolution of Parliament and the legitimacy of Mahinda Rajapaksa’s purported government.
-While its decisions on those matters have inspired some optimism about the renewed strength of the judiciary, others have remained cautious about its ability withstand further assaults on democracy in Sri Lanka so long as the residual powers of the executive presidency and culture of impunity remain intact.
+While its role in halting the coup inspired some optimism about the renewed strength of the judiciary, others have remained cautious about its ability to shield against further assaults on democracy in Sri Lanka.

 Wider recent developments as regards the rule of law in Sri Lanka have been less encouraging.
 For example:

-- There remains no effective system in place for the protection of victims and witnesses (see promise 13, below).
+- There remains no effective system in place for the protection of victims and witnesses, despite the enactment of legislation and the establishment of a witness protection authority. (see promise 13).

-- Those seeking recourse for serious human rights violations continue to face protracted delays, with the Supreme Court currently handling a backlog of approximately 3,000 fundamental rights cases.
+- Those seeking recourse for serious human rights violations continue to face protracted delays.
+In 2017 it was reported that the Supreme Court was facing a backlog of approximately 3,000 fundamental rights cases.
 In the lower courts, victims from minority communities continue to complain of the obstacles posed by inadequate language services.

-Several high-profile murder cases involving Tamil victims, and police or military perpetrators, have resulted in acquittals of the accused.
-This includes, for example, the acquittal of six army officer suspects in relation to the 1996 Kumarapuram massacre, as well as the acquittal of five men, three of whom were Sri Lankan Navy Intelligence officers, in relation to the 2006 assassination of TNA parliamentarian Nadaraja Raviraj.
+Several high-profile murder cases involving Tamil victims, and police or military perpetrators, have resulted in acquittals or ‘discharges’ of the accused.
+This includes, for example, the acquittal of six army officer suspects in relation to the 1996 Kumarapuram massacre, the acquittal of five men, three of whom were Sri Lankan Navy Intelligence officers, in relation to the 2006 assassination of TNA parliamentarian Nadaraja Raviraj, and the ‘discharge’ of thirteen defendants in the ‘Trinco Five’ case on the execution of five Tamil students in 2006.
+Most recently in October 2019, four soldiers were acquitted of the rape of a Tamil woman at Vishwamadu in 2010.
+They had been convicted in 2015 and sentenced to 25 years imprisonment after being identified by the victim.

 UNHRC 30/1 OP.
 6: “…notes with appreciation the proposal of the Government of Sri Lanka to establish a judicial mechanism with a special counsel to investigate allegations of violations and abuses of human rights and violations of international humanitarian law, as applicable [and] affirms that a credible justice process should include independent judicial and prosecutorial institutions led by individuals known for their integrity and impartiality [and also] affirms the importance of participation in a Sri Lankan judicial mechanism, including the special counsel’s office, of Commonwealth and other foreign judges, defence lawyers and authorized prosecutors and investigators.”

-In his January 2018 written update, the former UN High Commissioner for Human Rights highlighted the recent filing of criminal complaints in Brazil and Colombia against retired Army General Jagath Jayasuriya, in relation to war crimes and crimes against humanity allegedly committed during the final stages of the civil war.
-The High Commissioner remarked that “many similar cases could emerge in the absence of a credible domestic solution to the problem of impunity,” and called on UN member states “to exercise universal jurisdiction when required.”
+In his January 2018 written update, the former UN High Commissioner for Human Rights highlighted the recent filing of criminal complaints in Brazil and Colombia against retired Army General Jagath Jayasuriya in relation to war crimes and crimes against humanity allegedly committed during the final stages of the civil war.
+The High Commissioner remarked that “many similar cases could emerge in the absence of a credible domestic solution to the problem of impunity,” and called on UN member states “to exercise universal jurisdiction when required.
+In her February 2019 written update the current UN High Commissioner for Human Rights “encourage[d] Member States to prosecute Sri Lankans suspected of crimes against humanity, war crimes or other gross violations of human rights, in accordance with universal jurisdiction principles.”

 UNHRC 30/1 OP.
 7: “Encourages the Government of Sri Lanka to reform its domestic law to ensure that it can implement effectively its own commitments, the recommendations made in the report of the Lessons Learnt and Reconciliation Commission, as well as the recommendations of the report of the Office of the High Commissioner, including by allowing for, in a manner consistent with its international obligations, the trial and punishment of those most responsible for the full range of crimes under the general principles of law recognized by the community of nations relevant to violations and abuses of human rights and violations of international humanitarian law, including during the period covered by the Lessons Learnt and Reconciliation Commission.”

-Progress: There are two key commitments within this carefully worded paragraph: first, to introduce legislation criminalising serious crimes (including war crimes, crimes against humanity, genocide and enforced disappearance) with retroactive effect; and second, to introduce legislation that enables prosecution of those with ‘command responsibility’ for such crimes.
+Progress: There are two key commitments within this carefully worded paragraph: first, to introduce legislation criminalising serious international crimes (including war crimes, crimes against humanity, genocide, and enforced disappearances) with retroactive effect; and second, to introduce legislation that enables prosecution of those with ‘command responsibility’ for such crimes.

 Progress on this front has been very limited.
 The Enforced Disappearances Act, enacted in March 2018, is the only relevant piece of legislation to address the aforementioned crimes.
 Unfortunately, the Act does not provide for the retroactive application of the offence.
-Many legal commentators regard such retroactivity to be permissible under Sri Lanka’s constitution, in spite of the restriction in Article 13(6).
-Furthermore, while the Act does provide for ‘superior responsibility’ for the offence, commentators have expressed concern about weaknesses in the legislation which could hamper the chances of successful prosecutions (see promise 20).
+Many legal commentators regard such retroactivity to be perfectly permissible under Sri Lanka’s constitution, in spite of the restriction in Article 13(6).
+Furthermore, while the Act does provide for ‘superior responsibility’ for the offence, commentators have expressed concern about ambiguities in the terms adopted.

 For further background on these issues see this report by the South Asian Centre for Legal Studies.